sdomino/scribble/README.md

 record := Record{}

-// create a new transaction for scribble to run t := scribble.Transaction{Action: "read", Collection: "records", ResourceID: "<UniqueID>", Container: &record}
+// create a new transaction for scribble to run t := scribble.Transaction{Action: scribble.READ, Collection: "records", ResourceID: "<UniqueID>", Container: &record}

 // have scribble attempt to run the transaction if err := database.Transact(t); err != nil {